Qualytics/userguide/docs/anomalies/universal-anomaly.md

 # General Anomalies View

-* The `General Anomalies View` enables users to interact with all Anomalies from all data stores.
+* The `General Anomalies View` enables users to interact with all Anomalies from all datastores.
 This page is available through the main navigation and includes high-level analytics as well.

 * You can access the view through: